Pricing Research Q&A with Catapult Insights’ Statistical Expert, Tom Rosholt

 Pricing Research

 Pricing research has always been a valuable tool in the market research toolkit, but it has become even more relevant and useful in the last couple of years with the changes to the US economy, inflation, and many brands bringing new, innovative products to market.
 While there are a set of tried and true techniques for pricing research and analysis, it can be challenging to figure out which one to use, how to use it, and when you need to think outside the box a bit.
-This is why Catapult brings our stellar statistician, Tom Rosholt, into the early stages of all pricing research to expertly guide the process.
+This is why Catapult Insights brings our stellar statistician, Tom Rosholt, into the early stages of all pricing research to expertly guide the process.
 Tom Rosholt and I recently sat down to chat about pricing research and how to ensure the results impactful and relevant.

 Jill: Tom!
 It’s great to be chatting with you about pricing research.
 I know it is one of your favorite topics because it presents so many unique challenges to work through, and you always love a challenge.